idiap/facereclib/doc/index.rst

 .. author: Manuel Günther <manuel.guenther@idiap.ch>
 .. date: Thu Sep 20 11:58:57 CEST 2012

-..
-FaceRecLib documentation master file, created by sphinx-quickstart on Thu Sep 20 11:10:55 2012.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+.. _facereclib:

 ========================================
  Welcome to FaceRecLib's documentation!
 ========================================

-The FaceRecLib is an open source platform that is designed to run comparable and reproducible face recognition experiments.
+The FaceRecLib is an open source tool that is designed to run comparable and reproducible face recognition experiments.
 To design a face recognition experiment, one has to choose:

 * an image databases and its according protocol,